Teradata/product-help/AIonPrem/welcome.md

 With **ClearScape Analytics**, you can accelerate, scale, and optimize advanced analytics projects.

 #Get started
-To get started using AI Workbench:
+To get started using AI workbench:

 1. Add yourself and other users (with Keycloak).
 1. Review the available use cases and demos on using ClearScape Analytics (in a Jupyter notebook).